 This section identifies a range of reasonably foreseeable method(s) of compliance with the Basin Plan amendment.
 The San Diego Water Board’s SED for the proposed project is required to include an analysis of the reasonably foreseeable methods of compliance with the project.
 (CCR, tit.
 23, § 3777; PRC § 21159).
 In developing the environmental analysis, the San Diego Water Board is not required to conduct a site-specific project level analysis of the methods of compliance, but the environmental analysis shall account for a reasonable range of environmental, economic, and technical factors.
 (CCR, tit.
 23, § 3777, subd. (c); PRC, § 21159, subd. (d)).

-Adoption of Biological Objectives will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
+Adoption of the Stream Biological Objective will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
 Compliance methods to address pollutant discharges and restore stream habitat are already required by the San Diego Water Board, and thus any potential impacts have occurred or will occur under existing water quality criteria.
-This baseline compliance condition will not change with the adoption of Biological Objectives.
-However, Biological Objectives are expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses by providing the information to focus on specific pollutants causing impacts to beneficial uses, as well as incorporating considerations of site-specific habitat conditions.
+This baseline compliance condition will not change with the adoption of the Stream Biological Objective.
+However, the Stream Biological Objective are expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses by providing the information to focus on specific pollutants causing impacts to beneficial uses, as well as incorporating considerations of site-specific habitat conditions.
 This is expected to better focus existing compliance measures, thus reducing potential impacts associated with the present implementation of unnecessary compliance measures.

 Reasonably foreseeable methods to comply with regulations associated with the Basin Plan amendment include: